BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/the_hill_tribes.md

 - Hatred (Rohan)

-**ACTIVE/PASSIVE RULES**

-- **Dunlending Heritage** `PASSIVE` - Friendly Dunland Warrior models within 6" of Freca gain a bonus of +1 to their Fight value.
+- **Dunlending Heritage** `PASSIVE`

+Friendly Dunland Warrior models within 6" of Freca gain a bonus of +1 to their Fight value.

-- **Claim the Throne** `PASSIVE` - If the enemy General is removed as a casualty whilst within 6" of Freca, then for the duration of the battle, friendly Dunland models treat Freca as a banner with range 6".
+- **Claim the Throne** `PASSIVE`

+If the enemy General is removed as a casualty whilst within 6" of Freca, then for the duration of the battle, friendly Dunland models treat Freca as a banner with range 6".

 </div>